fabiyfeli/fabiyfeli.github.io/README.md

 ## 🌐 Environment

 The application runs entirely on the client-side with no backend server required.
-All data is stored in the browser's localStorage.
+Data is stored in:
+1. **localStorage** - For instant access and offline functionality
+2. **Firebase/Firestore** - For persistent cloud storage (optional, requires setup)
+3. **GitHub API** - For optional backup synchronization (admin feature)

+## 🔧 Configuration

+### Firebase Setup (Required for Production)
+1. Create a Firebase project at https://console.firebase.google.com/
+2. Copy your credentials to `src/config/firebase.js`
+3. Configure Firestore security rules (see `FIREBASE_SETUP.md`)
+4. Deploy and test

+### GitHub API (Optional)
+Admin panels support GitHub sync for additional backup:
+- RSVP Admin → Sync to GitHub repository file
+- Guest Book Admin → Sync to GitHub Issues/Discussions

 ## 🙏 Acknowledgments